Rational Inverse Reasoning: Few-Shot Imitation by Inferring Intent through Planning: Experiments

-\textbf{Dataset Breakdown:}~~We define $35$ tasks, corresponding to explanation functions $\mathcal{E}$ of varying complexity that learners must infer from ($1$ and $3$) demonstrations only.
-These range from simple goal-reaching behaviors (\textit{``Move all the red objects to the bottom-left corner"}) to complex algorithmic reasoning tasks (\textit{``If there is a triangle, move the circles to the top-right, otherwise move the boxes there"}).
-We break down the $35$ tasks into $25$ \textit{easy} tasks which focus on physical reasoning, and $10$ additional \textit{hard} tasks which add complex algorithmic reasoning on top of this.
-The \textit{hard} subset is explicitly designed such that 3 demonstrations are required to learn the underlying algorithm of the explanation program.
-As a result, we only present the 3-shot setting for the \textit{hard} subset.
+We define 35 unique tasks, corresponding to explanation programs, ranging from simple goal-reaching behaviors (\textit{Move all the red objects to the bottom-left corner}) to complex algorithmic reasoning tasks (\textit{If there is a triangle, move the circles to the top-right, otherwise move the boxes there}).
+We break down the $35$ macro-tasks into $25$ \textit{spatial} macro-tasks which mainly focus on physical reasoning (where objects moved, in what order etc.), and $10$ additional \textit{algorithmic} macro-tasks which add complex algorithmic reasoning on top of this (conditionals, complex filtering, counting, etc.).